Harvey-damanged Arkema plant won't give details about its chemicals

 Residents in a mile-and-a-half radius of the plant were evacuated before two explosions rocked it as unprecedented levels of water rushed in.

 More than a dozen law enforcement officers who were guarding the plant complained of irritated eyes and throats from the smoke, and some went to the hospital.
-Officials warned more blasts were likely, possibly on Friday.
+A large fire broke out at the plant again on Friday.

 The Environmental Protection Agency said data from aircraft monitoring the explosions' aftermath showed there were "no concentrations of concern for toxic materials reported at this time."